 💥 Done!
 No JavaScript needed!

-Hopefully you found this post helpful, if you have any questions you can find me on Twitter.
+Hopefully you found this post helpful, if you have any questions or comments you can reach me via electronic mail.